w3c/server-timing/explainer.md

 ## Considered alternatives

 ### Explicitly named metadata parameters:
-There was [some discussion](https://github.com/w3c/server-timing/issues/12) about defining the `description` parameter as an explicitly named parameter.
-But as this API is intended to be as lightweight as possible, we've [suggested](https://github.com/w3c/server-timing/issues/22#issuecomment-317123400) [alternatives](https://github.com/w3c/server-timing/issues/12#issuecomment-317876891).
+There was [some discussion](https://github.com/w3c/server-timing/issues/12) about defining `description` as an explicitly named parameter.
+We investigated alternatives and decided to keep the format simple and more lightweight, to align with original design goals of the API.

-### `duration` with no `startTime`? [wtf](https://github.com/w3c/server-timing/issues/10)?
-"ST is not a general purpose tracing framework." - @igrigorik

 ## References & acknowledgements
 @yoavweiss, @igrigorik